Thoq-jar/pop/README.md

 # Pop!

-A simple Erlang-like language that compiles to Erlang.
+A simple Erlang-like dialect that compiles to Erlang.
-Its also a scripting language that compiles to Erlang on the fly.
+It also supports scripting that compiles to Erlang on the fly.
-This is a joke language that I made for fun- you probably shouldn't use it.
+This is a toy dialect that I made for fun- you probably shouldn't use it.

 ## Usage